Installing

 Simple Query

-You can pass a string to execute() to invoke a SQL statement, as well as optional arguments:
+You can acquire a connection from a database and call query() to invoke a SQL statement, as well as optional arguments:

 Prepared Statements